scalacenter/scala-advent-of-code/docs/puzzles/day17.md

 ```

 We also find out that a probe always has an initial position of `0,0`, so
-we will model that also:
+we model that also:

 ```scala
 val initial = Position(x = 0, y = 0)
 ```

 We are also told about the projectile motion of the probe - it moves
-in discrete steps, which we will implement as follows:
+in discrete steps, which we implement as follows:
 - on each step we create a new probe with a new position and a new velocity,
 - the `x` of the new position is the sum of `x` of the old position and `x`
   of the old velocity,